apprentice-gamma/project1-backend/README.md

 #Project One Backend

-This is the repo for the backend code that will support the Linked Learning and Shout Out apps by the Gammas.
+This is the repo for the backend code that will support the Linked Learning and Mewer apps by the Gammas.

 ##Endpoints
 GET https://project1-backend.herokuapp.com/api/users #=> Get all users